 Moira Shire started to offer EUAs in October 2017 and signed its first EUA with Booth Transport.
 Since then, EUAs have enabled almost $5M worth of investments in the region.
 Mayor Libro Mustica said, “The much-needed jobs resulting from this investment will play an important role in not only retaining, but attracting people to our region.
 This project will also provide economic stimulation in Moira Shire and the broader region, benefiting other businesses in the supply chain.”

 The $4 million funding to build a specialised water treatment plant incorporates innovative technology that hasn’t been used in Australia before, and will allow more than 120 million litres of recycled water to flow back into the irrigation system each year.
 This will have a direct impact on the local dairy and agricultural businesses.

 Scott Bocskay, CEO at Sustainable Australia Fund, said, “financing the project with an Environmental Upgrade Agreement has allowed Booth Transport to invest more capital sooner, into the Strathmerton site and local community.
 This EUA demonstrates the diversity of projects EUAs are applicable to, and demonstrates the simplicity of this new financing mechanism”.

 EUF (Environmental Upgrade Finance) is a growing form of finance that allows local businesses to invest in building upgrade and environmental sustainability projects.
 It’s designed to reduce operating costs and increase the capital value of assets while improving energy, waste or water efficiency.
 EUF is a product created by the City of Melbourne, with the model now replicated across three states in Australia.

-If you’re a local business or a council looking to get involved in EUAs, give Better Building Finance a call.
+If you’re a local council looking to get involved in EUAs, give Better Building Finance a call.
 We’re here to facilitate the process for you, liaising with all parties involved to make it as smooth as possible.